Lyn Barron: Her Movies, Marriage to Christopher Atkins, and Life Beyond Hollywood

 | Divorced | 2007, after 22 years |

 | Sobriety | Struggled with alcoholism.
-By 2009 reported being sober for approximately 22 years. |
+Reported sober for approximately 22 years by 2009. |

-| 2025 Playgirl Cover | In July 2025, Atkins appeared on the cover of Playgirl magazine again, with a new Greg Gorman photoshoot. |
+| July 2025 | Appeared on cover of Playgirl magazine in new Greg Gorman photoshoot. |

 Children: Grant and Brittney Bomann

 Lyn Barron and Christopher Atkins had two children during their 22-year marriage.
 Their son, Grant Bomann, was born in 1985, the same year as their wedding.
 Their daughter, Brittney Bomann, was born in 1987.
+Both children carry the Bomann surname, Christopher Atkins’ legal family name, rather than the Atkins stage name he used professionally.

-The timing of the children’s births means that both Grant and Brittney were school-age children when their parents divorced in 2007.
-They are in their late 30s in 2026.
-Their lives are not part of the public record, consistent with the privacy that both parents, particularly Lyn, maintained throughout and after the marriage.
+Brittney Bomann has also been involved in acting, though her career has not reached the public profile of her father’s.
+Grant has remained private.
+Both are in their late 30s in 2026 and their lives are not part of the public record, consistent with the privacy both parents maintained throughout and after the marriage.

 Life After Hollywood: Privacy as a Deliberate Choice